ralfsales/Web-Portfolio/README.md

-# What is this project?
+# What is this?
-This is a web app to showcase my projects
+This is a web Portfolio to showcase my projects and professional career.